 Campus Code of Conduct

-Violations listed under Policy 5.1: Responsible Use of Electronic Communications are also violations of the Campus Code of Conduct.
+Violations listed under University Policy 5.1, Responsible Use of Information Technology Resources, are also violations of the Student Code of Conduct.

 Code of Academic Integrity